Messi fires Barca to dramatic Super Cup win

 FRIGHTENING PACE

-The game was being played at a frightening pace when Messi picked up the ball in midfield and played the darting Iniesta straight through the middle with a perfectly weighted pass.
+The game was being played at pace when Messi picked up the ball in midfield and played the darting Iniesta straight through the middle with a perfectly weighted pass.

-The Spanish international dinked the ball past the advancing Iker Casillas in a one-on-one to open the scoring, but Real quickly levelled when Barca struggled to clear a corner and Karim Benzema's shot was diverted in by Ronaldo.
+The Spanish international dinked the ball past the advancing Iker Casillas to open the scoring, but Real quickly levelled when Barca struggled to clear a corner and Karim Benzema's shot was diverted in by Ronaldo.

 Casillas and Valdes each pulled off impressive saves on two occasions but it was Messi again who proved the difference.